Faaa97/ImageC/README.md

 * Threshold.
 * Resizing image.
 * Rotation (90º).
+* Horizontal and vertical flip.
+* Transpose of an image.
 * Lineal Transformation
 * Lineal brightness and contrast fit.
 * Histogram Equalizer.
 * Histogram especification.
 * Gamma correction
 * Image difference.
+* Image scaling

 ## RoadMap
 This is the planned work and scope of the project.